 The Time Schedule — or a list of courses offered — is available approximately three weeks before registration opens for a quarter.
 First-year students must meet with their academic advisor before registration while transfer students have the option to register before meeting with an advisor but are encouraged to meet regularly with your assigned academic advisor.
 Every quarter, using your MyUW account, you will register for classes using the registration tab and following the directions.
 If you haven't registered before or need a reminder on the process, these UW webcasts will walk you through the registration process.

-- Complete the certification request
+- Complete the online certification request

 - Attend orientation